phalcon-kit/docs/docs/phalcon-kit/web-server-setup.md

 This resource provides comprehensive instructions and best practices for various server configurations.

 #### Option 1: Configuring Apache
-Here's a basic configuration example for setting up your Zemit application with Apache 2.4 and PHP-FPM 8.2:
+Here's a basic configuration example for setting up your Phalcon Kit application with Apache 2.4 and PHP-FPM 8.2:

-- Your Apache virtual host needs to be configured to point to the /public/ directory of your Zemit project.
+- Your Apache virtual host needs to be configured to point to the /public/ directory of your Phalcon Kit project.
 - Customize the `ServerName`, `ServerAlias`, `DocumentRoot` and other directives to align with your needs.

 ```apacheconf